 The Habitats Regulations Assessment aims to assess the effects (direct or indirect) of the local plan alone or in combination with other plans and projects against the conservation objectives of any European sites within or near the District.

 A draft habitats regulations assessment screening report was also produced in 2016 to support the draft Princes Risborough Town Plan.
 This has now been superseded by the Local Plan HRA screening report.

-Assessments were produced to support the new local plan assessing the traffic impact of additional housing and employment-related land use in and around the High Wycombe and Princes Risborough urban areas, and the role of transport network improvements in mitigating that impact.
+Assessments were produced to support the Wycombe District Local Plan assessing the traffic impact of additional housing and employment-related land use in and around the High Wycombe and Princes Risborough urban areas, and the role of transport network improvements in mitigating that impact.

 Buckinghamshire countywide traffic modelling

 The consultants Jacobs were commissioned to assess the transport impact of the emerging local plan proposals for the districts within Buckinghamshire, comprising Aylesbury Vale, Chiltern, South Bucks and Wycombe.

 Phase three of the modelling support work focussed on producing a revised development scenario to update the "do something" scenario identified as a part of the phase two work.
 Mitigation schemes were also tested, and significant impacts outside of the county were noted, where they proved to be significant.

 The third phase of the Countywide Modelling was supported by two appendices.
 Appendix A showed the peak and interpeak traffic flows for the main settlements in Buckinghamshire.
 Appendix B showed the outputs of the modelling at a county level.